epicoderr/Algorithms-and-AI-project/testing_documentation.md

 - Tested updating a score by setting a score then updating it and seeing if it lines up

-- Tested clockwise rotation by first checking a single rotation and then four rotations
+- Tested clockwise rotation by first checking a single rotation and then four rotations, checking that the direction lines up each time

 - Tested the recognition of having valid moves by having a new board with clear valid moves and a full board with none

 - Tested merging tiles with a base case, a base case with a rotation and a case where the order of merging was tested.
-It is important to note that currently up and down seem to be mixed up due to a bug, so that one failed.
+It is important to note that currently up and down seem to be mixed up due to a bug, so that one failed

 - Tested moving tiles with no merge but still a change by setting up a starting board where that was possible